daattali/daattali.github.io/_posts/2015-04-23-shinyjs-r-package.md

 It lets you perform common useful JavaScript operations in Shiny applications without having to know any JavaScript.

-## Update (2015-05-31)
+## Important note (2015-05-31)

-The package has improved a lot since writing this post and some really useful functionality that I've been asked to implement was added.
-I recommend either going directly to the [updated README on GitHub](https://github.com/daattali/shinyjs#readme) to read the updated description, or to read this post and then [the followup post about the new version release](http://deanattali.com/2015/05/31/shinyjs-extend/).
+**The package has improved a lot since writing this post and some really useful functionality that I've been asked to implement was added.
+I highly recommend you stop reading this page and instead go directly to the [updated README on GitHub](https://github.com/daattali/shinyjs#readme) which provides a great overview and details for this package.**

 ## Demos